BlueWombat/bluewombat.github.io/_posts/2014-10-19-a-better-spotify-player.md

 Make sure to check it out, you really won't regret it, if you're a Spotify user.

 Now all there's really left to say is; "Winamp, Winamp, it really whips the Llama's ass!"

+### UPDATE: 16-05-2015

+Since Spotiamp's official website has been down for quite some time, I've decided to put up a mirror for it here: <a href="/assets/downloads/Spotiamp_0.2_Setup.exe">Mirror</a>.